Cornell-MAE-UG/fa25-portfolio-za85-z/_projects/Beam-design.md

 Design a mechanism that can lift the maximum possible weight to the highest possible height.

 **Constraints/Objectives:**
-- Use a 2D design space of 150 cm long and 50 cm tall.
+- Use a 2D design space of 150 cm long and 50 cm tall
 - Fixed length bar
 - 3 pin supports, two mounted on the ground and a linear actuator